-To the Partners of MSL, P.A. and the National Peer Review Committee
+To The Owners of MSL, P.A. and the National Peer Review Committee of the AICPA.

-We have reviewed the system of quality control for the accounting and auditing practice of MSL, P.A. (the firm) applicable to engagements not subject to PCAOB permanent inspection in effect for the year ended June 30, 2020.
+We have reviewed the system of quality control for the accounting and auditing practice of MSL, P.A. (the firm) applicable to engagements not subject to PCAOB permanent inspection in effect for the year ended June 30, 2023.
 Our peer review was conducted in accordance with the Standards for Performing and Reporting on Peer Reviews established by the Peer Review Board of the American Institute of Certified Public Accountants (Standards).

-A summary of the nature, objectives, scope, limitations of, and the procedures performed in a System Review as described in the Standards may be found at www.aicpa.org/prsummary.
-The summary also includes an explanation of how engagements identified as not performed or reported in conformity with applicable professional standards, if any, are evaluated by a peer reviewer to determine a peer review rating.
+A summary of the nature, objectives, scope, limitations of, and the procedures performed in a System review as described in the standards may be found at www.aicpa.org/prsummary.
+The summary also includes an explanation of how engagements identified as not performed or reported on in conformity with applicable professional standards, if any, are evaluated by a peer reviewer to determine a peer review rating.